TomK86/Java-Projects/PreCrastinate/README.md

 PreCrastinate
 =============

-Final Project for CSCI 3308 (Software Development Methods &amp; Tools) - Summer 2014
+Final Project for CSCI 3308 - Software Development Methods &amp; Tools at University of Colorado Boulder (Summer 2014)

 Created by: Matt Comerford, Matt Hong, Tom Kelly, &amp; Laura Matuszewska

 We, the creators of the PreCrastinate Android Application, release all of the copyrights to the source code contained in this repository so that it may enter into the public domain.
-This does not however apply to any PreCrastinate branding which remain under copyright and may only be used as per the Attribution-NonCommercial-NoDerivatives 4.0 International Creative Commons License whose details can be found in license.txt.
+This does not apply to any PreCrastinate branding, which remain under copyright and may only be used as per the Attribution-NonCommercial-NoDerivatives 4.0 International Creative Commons License, the details of which can be found in license.txt.

 How to Install PreCrastinate
 ============================